iturner72/book-notes/the_founders.md

 coup was planned to boot Elon from the CEO position by Max, Thiel and others
-* 242 Elon following the successful coup: "It's easy to be bitter and hate them forever, But the best course of action is to turn the other cheek and make the reltionship good.
+* 242 Elon following the successful coup: "It's easy to be bitter and hate them forever, But the best course of action is to turn the other cheek and make the relationship good.
 And I put a lot of effort into making things good."
 * 247 Elon also said that taking a vacation at such a tumultuous time was a bad idea, if he was there it may not have happened: "Some combination of reassurance and fear would not have resulted in a coup, I think."